Carer’s Allowance is the main benefit for carers. If you are looking after someone for 35 hours a week or more, you may be eligible.

 Carer’s Allowance is not means-tested – in other words not based on your income or savings – but earnings may affect your entitlement.
 It is not based on your National Insurance record.

 Can I get Carer's Allowance?

-To get Carer’s Allowance you must meet all the following conditions:
+Not every carer can get Carer’s Allowance.
+You may be eligible if you meet all the following conditions:

 - You look after someone who gets a qualifying disability benefit.

 - You look after that person for at least 35 hours a week.

 - You are aged 16 or over.

 - You earn £100 a week (after deductions) or less.
 (Note: from May 2014 this will increase to £102.)

 - You satisfy UK presence and residence conditions.